-I know it can be hard to curate a website portfolio or social media feed when you have no images to show for your work.
+I know it can be hard to curate a website portfolio or social media feed when you have no images to show for your work as a new wedding planner.
 Try teaming up with a local photographer whose work you admire, to create an on-brand styled shoot.
 And by on-brand, I don’t necessarily mean all about your company’s brand colors for instance.
-I do however mean to come up with a concept that will attract your ideal bride, while also showing your creativity as a Wedding Planner.
+I do however mean to come up with a concept that will attract your ideal bride, while also showing your creativity as a wedding planner.

 07. Trust your instincts

-I whole heartedly believe that while there is a wedding planner out there for every couple who wants one, no one is the perfect fit for everyone.
-Some people are just not meant to be your client and while that is a hard lesson to learn when you are first starting out, it is a really important one.
+I whole heartedly believe that while there is a wedding planner or day of wedding coordinator out there for every couple who wants one, no one is the perfect fit for everyone.
+Some people are just not meant to be your client and while that is a hard lesson to learn when you are first starting out as a new wedding planner, it is a really important one.

-When you first start out, you want so badly to get experience and build your portfolio that it is tempting to take on any client who happens to call – even if your gut tells you they are not a good fit.
+When you first your wedding planning business, you want so badly to get experience and build your portfolio that it is tempting to take on any client who happens to call – even if your gut tells you they are not a good fit.
 You must learn how to trust your instincts and pick up on “red flags” when a potential client may not be your ideal bride.
 Because please know, it will likely get harder down the road.
 Learning to turn away business is as important as learning how to find the business in the first place.

 08. Be patient

 Everything takes time.
 It can take several years before you feel comfortable in your business, and that’s okay!
-When first starting out, you are learning how the industry works, how to handle different situations, and even honing in on who your ideal bride really is.
-Take projects one at a time and know that you can tweak as you go.
+When first starting your wedding planning business, you are learning how the industry works, how to handle different situations, and even honing in on who your ideal bride really is.
+Take projects one event at a time and know that you can tweak as you go.